MEnesAkpinar/Capstone_Projects_Churn_Prediction_Streamlit/README.md

 Also I learned what is Employee Churn.
 How it was different from customer churn, Exploratory data analysis and visualization of employee churn dataset using matplotlib and seaborn, model building and evaluation using python scikit-learn package.

 I was be able to implement classification techniques in Python.
-Using Scikit-Learn allowing to successfully make predictions with the Random Forest, Gradient Descent Boosting , KNN algorithms.
+Using Scikit-Learn allowing to successfully make predictions with the Random Forest, Gradient Descent Boosting, KNN algorithms.

 At the end of the project, I had the opportunity to deployed my model using Streamlit.